Match

 - Teams are responsible for self-managing all work within a Match.

-- The System Leads are ensuring adequate work and communication structures are in place to support the Teams throughout a Match.
+- The System Leads ensure adequate work and communication structures are in place to support the Teams throughout a Match.

-- Only the Owner has the authority to cancel or restart a Match.
+- Only the Arena Owner has the authority to cancel or restart a Match.

 - Each Team is expected to complete at least one Improvement from the Arena Backlog during each Match.

-- The System Leads are overseeing the application of Anticipate, Advance and Assess practices within the Match.
+- The System Leads oversee the application of Anticipate, Advance and Assess practices within the Match.

-- Teams and the Owner collaboratively establish rules for completing Improvements.
+- Teams and the Arena Owner collaboratively establish rules for completing Improvements.

-- The System Leads are ensuring that these rules are established, adhered to, and modified as necessary to maintain efficiency and effectiveness.
+- The System Leads ensure that these rules are established, adhered to, and modified as necessary to maintain efficiency and effectiveness.

 - The Arena Product is regularly inspected by the Teams as part of their routine during a Match.